Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: The Markovian approximation

 \subsection{Continuous time approximation}

-By the very same argument, there is a single time-homogeneous irreducible Markov transition matrix on $S$ and a single time scale $\tau$ such that, in the stationary state of the corresponding continuous-time stochastic evolution, the expected number of transitions from $x$ to $x'\neq x$ per unit time is $N_{xx'}/\tau$.
+By the very same argument, there is a time-homogeneous irreducible Markov transition matrix on $S$ (unique up to a time scale $\tau$) such that, in the stationary state of the corresponding continuous-time stochastic evolution, the expected number of transitions from $x$ to $x'\neq x$ per unit time is $N_{xx'}/\tau$.
 The formula one finds for the transition rate is \be W(x'\leftarrow x)= \frac{N_{xx'}}{\tau N_x} \text{ for }x \neq x'. \ee

 The continuous-time approximation becomes more natural in the case when $|S|$, the cardinal of $S$, is such that $|S|\ll N$, while for all $x$ $N_{xx}\sim N_x$ and for all $x \neq x'$ $N_{xx'} \ll N_x$, which means that transitions are rare and most of the time $x$ follows $x$ in the sequence $w$.
 Again, one can argue that for the kind of sequences $w$ relevant for this work, this is guaranteed by physics.
-Then taking $\tau$ (in some macroscopic time unit) of the order of the largest of the $N_{xx'}/N_x$, $x \neq x'$, one ends with a Markov transition matrix with elements of order unity (in some macroscopic inverse time unit), and $t_i=\tau i$ can be taken as the physical macroscopic time.
+Then taking $\tau$ (in some macroscopic time unit) of the order of the largest value of the $N_{xx'}/N_x$, $x \neq x'$, one ends with a Markov transition matrix with elements of order unity (in some macroscopic inverse time unit), and $t_i=\tau i$ can be taken as the physical macroscopic time.

 To summarize, in this work, we shall systematically associate to certain sequences $w$ a continuous-time Markov process and exploit properties of $w$ to constraint the structure of $W(x' \leftarrow x)$.